AnshulBadoni/Next-auth-swr-formik/README.md

 For authentication next-auth is used https://next-auth.js.org

-## Credentials
-username: admin
-password: admin

 for data fetching swr is used
 https://swr.vercel.app/

 for for formik is used
 https://formik.org/

+## Credentials
+username: admin
+password: admin
+or login with github

 ## Getting Started